-Researchers made an enormous leap recently by moving one step closer to stable fusion nuclear energy.
+In 2017, researchers made an enormous leap by moving one step closer to stable fusion nuclear energy.
 They discovered a way to stabilize plasma in fusion reactors, thus preventing temperatures and densities from oscillating.

 It is believed that nuclear fusion is the answer to providing inexhaustible green energy just as long as researchers can control this kind of power source.
 And now, it seems that they are closer to stabilizing plasma in fusion reactors, even though it is through simulations!